Plainsboro Township, New Jersey: History

 The original residents of Plainsboro were the Unami people, a subtribe of the Lenape Native Americans.
 In the 17th century, the Dutch settled the area for its agricultural properties.

 The oldest developed section of Plainsboro is at the intersection of Dey and Plainsboro Roads.
-It is thought that the road was named after a Dutch-built tavern that sat at the intersection, called "The Planes Tavern," in the early 18th century or earlier.
+It is thought that the road was named after a Dutch-built tavern that sat at the intersection, called "The Planes Tavern", in the early 18th century or earlier.
 The building still stands and was featured on HGTV's If These Walls Could Talk along with the historic Plainsboro Inn building (circa 1790) that was built adjacent to "Planes Tavern" at Plainsboro Road and Dey Road.

-In 1897, the Walker-Gordon Dairy Farm opened up, which, among many other things, contributed Elsie the Cow, possibly the most famous cow ever, and The Walker Gordon Diner, which has since been closed.
-The site of the farm has been turned into a single-family home community named Walker-Gordon Farm, which consists of over 350 homes.
+In 1897, the Walker-Gordon Dairy Farm opened up, which, among many other things, contributed Elsie the Cow and The Walker Gordon Diner, which has since been closed.
+The site of the farm has been turned into a community of 350 single-family homes named Walker-Gordon Farm.

 Other family farms arrived during the first three quarters of the 20th century, notably the Parker, Simonson, Stults, and Groendyke farms.
 The Parker Farm was eventually integrated into the Groendyke farm, and both became part of Walker-Gordon's Dairy Farm, which is now a housing development.
 The Simonson and Stults Farms still stand and operate in Plainsboro.

 Plainsboro was officially founded on May 6, 1919, and was formed from sections of Cranbury and South Brunswick townships.
 Plainsboro Township was created in response to Cranbury and South Brunswick refusing to build a new fireproof and larger school in Plainsboro Village.
 Every year, the date is celebrated with a parade, festival, and a concert.

 In 1971, Princeton University (which owned most of the township) and Lincoln Properties, Inc., together started to develop the area into what it is now, a large suburban township still holding on to its rural past.
 By the 1980s, Princeton University had acquired nearly 5000 acres of Plainsboro Township, a holding far larger than the 4.5 acre size of the original university campus.
 In response to the development, West Windsor-Plainsboro High School South was opened in nearby Princeton Junction, then just called WWP High.
 To accommodate the additional growth, West Windsor-Plainsboro High School North was opened in Plainsboro in September 2000, beginning a north–south rivalry between the Pirates and the Knights.